sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 In the Application Access Right review, you have the choice between the following strategies:

 - User Accounts by Line Manager and Technical Accounts by Application Owner
+- User Accounts by Line Manager and Technical Accounts by Technical Account Owner
 - User Accounts by Line Manager and All Other Accounts by Application Owner
 - User Accounts by Account Owner and All Other Accounts by Application Owner
 - All Accounts by Application Owner